codeplaysoftware/portBLAS/benchmark/README.md

 | trsm | *side,triangle,transpose,diagonal,m,n,alpha* | Position of A (`l`, `r`), A is upper or lower triangular (`u`, `l`), transposition of A (`n`, `t`), A is unit or non-unit diagonal(`u`,`n`),dimensions, scalar alpha |

-Note: for operations that support a stride, the benchmarks will use a stride of 1 (contiguous values).
+Note: for operations that support a stride, the benchmarks will use a stride of 1 (contiguous values), except for the GEMM batched operation where valid default stride values are used depending on batch type *(strided or interleaved)*.
 For operations that support a leading dimension, the benchmarks use the minimum possible value (the actual leading dimension of the matrix).